 When asked, “Do you have any questions for me?”, asking something easily found on the website shows a lack of preparation or curiosity.

-Worse, it suggests you’re not seriously considering Ross.
+Worse, it suggests you’re not seriously considering Michigan Ross.

 Instead, prepare two or three thoughtful questions that reflect your research.

 You might ask about the culture of certain clubs, how alumni stay engaged post-graduation, or how the MAP project shaped the interviewer’s career.
-This shows genuine interest and proactive learning.
+This shows genuine interest.

-Engaging your interviewer meaningfully is one more way to leave a lasting impression.
+Engaging with your interviewer meaningfully is one more way to leave a lasting impression.

 Don’t Undervalue Humility